BACK TO INDEX

 This note studies the number of positive steady states in biomolecular reactions consisting of activation/deactivation futile cycles, such as those arising from phosphorylations and dephosphorylations at each level of a MAPK cascade.
 It is shown that: (1) for some parameter ranges, there are at least n+1 (if n is even) or n (if n is odd) steady states; (2) there never are more than 2n-1 steady states (so, for n=2, there are no more than 3 steady states); (3) for parameters near the standard Michaelis-Menten quasi-steady state conditions, there are at most n+1 steady states; and (4) for parameters far from the standard Michaelis-Menten quasi-steady state conditions, there is at most one steady state.

 4. L. Wang and E.D.
 Sontag.
 Singularly perturbed monotone systems and an application to double phosphorylation cycles.
 J. Nonlinear Science, 18:527-550, 2008.
-[PDF] Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, biochemical networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.
+[PDF] Keyword(s): singular perturbations, futile cycles, MAPK cascades, systems biology, reaction networks, nonlinear stability, nonlinear dynamics, multistability, monotone systems.

 Abstract: